mvolkmann/blog/src/swift/swift-ui.md

 To hide/show the Canvas area, select Editor ...
 Canvas or press cmd-option-return.
-If Preview isn't running inside the Canvas area, press the "Resume" button at the top to start it.
+If Preview isn't running inside the Canvas area, press the "Resume" button at the top to start it or press cmd-option-p.

 By default a preview of the view is only displayed when the file that defines it is selected in the Navigator.